sahandevs/JumpKingPlus/_docs/modding/props.md

 ```

 To add a prop on a screen:
-1. Add the prop on the list on your `prop_settings.xml` file.
+1. Add the prop on the list in your `prop_settings.xml` file.
 2. Create a configuration file called `prop(SCREEN NUMBER).xml`.
 3. Inside the file, add each prop with their type (name of the prop), position on X and Y axis (__0,0 is top-left!__) and optional if the prop should be flipped.
 4. Done!